Logo

 • In Rare Cases: The Four Price Doji may indicate a lack of liquidity, suggesting the market is untradeable for the session.

-Difference Between Doji and Spinning Top
+Difference Between Doji Candlestick and Spinning Top

 While both patterns signify indecision, the difference between Doji and Spinning Top lies in their body size.